frank038/wbar/README.md

 Wbar has a graphical configurator for many options.
 Other options have to be changed manually.

+The bash scripts volume_SOMENAME.sh use the command pactl for their actions. amixer can also be used: switch the commands in those files.

 The menu updates automatically; middle mouse click on an item in any category, except bookmarks, to force a menu update.